cyralinc/terraform-provider-cyral/doc/templates/okta_integration_configuration.md

 # Create an Okta application and add Okta as an SSO provider

-Use the following code as an exaple to deploy an Okta application with the correct configuration as to be used as an integration on a Cyral Control Plane as an SSO provider.
-The configuration will be identical as stated in [the documentation](https://cyral.com/docs/sso-okta).
+Use the following code to deploy an Okta application and integrate it automatically with Cyral Control plane as an IDP provider.

 ```terraform
 terraform {